 Computer-based exam results will be reported to you when your exam is submitted and will list either a pass or fail for the entire exam.
-Paper/pencil exam scores will be provided to the candidates by an NBC-HIS staff member at a later date.
 The actual number of correct answers or percentages will be disclosed only if you fail.
 Additional instructions based on pass or fail results will be provided as necessary.